Unleash/unleash/website/docs/api/admin/events-api.md

 </details>

-The Events API lets you fetch all

-Used to fetch all changes in the unleash system.

-Defined event types:
+## Event types

+Unleash emits a large number of different events.
+They are described below.

-## Feature Toggle events:
+### Feature Toggle events:

 - feature-created
 - feature-deleted